Pratishtha Raut: Pageantry

-Mental Health
+Advocacy

 Raut is an advocate for mental health.
 She mentions in one of her interviews that "There is a lot to take in as an immigrant because of clash in culture and crisis in identity but the support system for this seems to be lacking in our community.
 This needs to change and change fast because it will not only ruin lives of old and young but also create social instability for immigrants in the UK."

-She managed to raise £9,999 for charities in 2019.
+She raised £9,999 for charities in 2019.